how to apply for PIP

 - If you are applying for the first time for a benefit to support your needs due to a disability or long-term health condition, you will need to apply for PIP (rather than for DLA) and you can apply at any time.

-- If you have been getting DLA before and up to April 2013, the Department for Work and Pensions (DWP) will write to you to explain how to reapply for PIP (you will not automatically be moved to PIP).
-They will write to you at some point before October 2018, and explain what you need to do next.
+- If you have been getting DLA before and were born after 8 April 1948, the Department for Work and Pensions (DWP) will write to you to explain how to reapply for PIP (you will not automatically be moved to PIP).

-- If you have been getting DLA, and there has been a change in how your condition affects you, you need to contact the Disability Living Allowance helpline on 0345 712 3456 (textphone 0345 722 4433) to tell them about this change.
-You may be asked whether you would like to claim PIP straightaway (rather than waiting for the DWP to send you a letter about applying for PIP).
+- If you have been getting DLA, and there has been a change in how your condition affects you, you need to contact the Disability Service Centre on 0800 121 4433 (textphone 0800 121 4493) to tell them about this change.
+You may be asked whether you would like to claim PIP straightaway.

 How to apply for PIP